-Laser skin resurfacing describes the process by which a laser or similar device is used to deliver heat to the skin in a very specific manner.
-In response to this stimulus, the skin undergoes a healing process that results in elimination of discolored, sun-damaged areas, producing fresh, new skin.
-The regenerated skin is smoother in texture and appears more youthful.
 Laser skin resurfacing was first introduced in the early 1990s.
-The original procedure removed the entire outer layer of the skin’s surface, smoothed deep wrinkles, rejuvenated even severely damaged skin, and helped smooth acne scars very effectively.
+The original procedure removed the entire outer layer of the skin’s surface, smoothed deep wrinkles, rejuvenated severely damaged skin, and helped smooth acne scars very effectively.
 While effective, this procedure required a lengthy recovery time.

-Newer laser and energy-based technologies improve the appearance of sun damaged or scarred skin without the longer recovery times associated with traditional laser skin resurfacing.
+Newer laser and energy-based technologies improve the appearance of sun damaged or scarred skin without the long recovery times associated with traditional laser skin resurfacing.
 The major difference between these technologies is the amount of controlled injury they produce.
-Some conditions require more aggressive treatment, while others can benefit from a superficial treatment.
-One solution that shortens recovery time after laser resurfacing is to deliver energy in a grid-like pattern as opposed to treating the skin’s entire surface area.
+Some conditions require more aggressive treatment, while others can benefit from a lighter, less extensive treatment.
+One solution that shortens recovery time after laser resurfacing is to deliver energy in a grid-like pattern instead of treating the skin’s entire surface area.
 This approach is known as fractional resurfacing.
 As only a percentage of the skin’s surface is affected by each treatment, several fractional resurfacing sessions may be required to achieve best outcomes.

 To help you understand which treatment might be best for you, here are a few things to consider: